 Interactive tools are used for creative methods.
 For example, pictures, videos, diaries, etc. They can be combined with each other and come up with more perfect methods.
 Through their use, you can collect the thoughts and feelings of customers, as well as analyze their data.

 Let’s take a look at 10 creative survey data collection methods.

 Why do you use creative surveys for data collection methods?

-Using creative methods to collect data allows you to get closer to your customers.
+Using creative methods combined with survey software to collect data allows you to get closer to your customers.
 Many of them dislike the annoying dry polls that pop up every time they interact with the site.
 Some are simply immersed in their work or home tasks and do not want to devote time to collecting data, because they are not interested in this.
 Informal communication helps strengthen relationships and reassure the client.
 In addition, creative methods have several benefits:

 - provide a fun way to complete the survey;

 - help to better understand the feelings of users;

 - allow you to interview even unsure customers;